 All banks should include in their internal policies clear guidance on the timeliness of provisions and write-offs.
 Especially for exposures or parts of exposures that are not covered by collateral, banks should determine suitable maximum periods for full provisioning and write-off.
 For parts of exposures covered by collateral, the establishment of a minimum provisioning level depending on the type of collateral is deemed supervisory best practice.
 Empirical evidence and conservatism should be applied when calibrating the described provisioning and write-off periods referred to above.
-When assessing the recoverability of NPLs and in determining internal NPL write-off approaches, banks should pay particular attention to the following-cohorts shown below as they may represent higher levels of leans (non-exhaustive list):permanent unrecoverability; this should be assessed case-by-case.
+When assessing the recoverability of NPLs and in determining internal NPL write-off approaches, banks should pay attention to the following cohorts of loans (non-exhaustive list):

 - Exposures with prolonged arrears: Different thresholds may be adequate for different portfolios.
 Banks should assess the recoverability of exposures classified as non-performing due to arrears for a prolonged length of time.
-If, following this assessment, an exposure or part of an exposure is deemed as unrecoverable, it should be written off in a timely manner. - Exposures under insolvency procedure: where the collateralisation of the exposure is low, legal expenses often absorb a significant portion of the proceeds from the bankruptcy procedure and therefore estimated recoveries are expected to be very low.

-A partial write-off may be warranted where there is reasonable financial evidence on the credit file to demonstrate an inability on the borrower's behalf to repay the full amount of the monies owing i.e. a significant level of debt overhang which cannot be reasonably demonstrated to be recoverable following implementation of a forbearance treatment and/or the execution of collateral.
+If, following this assessment, an exposure or part of an exposure is deemed as unrecoverable, it should be written off in a timely manner. - Exposures under insolvency procedure: where the collateralisation of the exposure is low, legal expenses often absorb a significant portion of the proceeds from the bankruptcy procedure and therefore estimated recoveries are expected to be very low. - A partial write-off may be warranted where there is reasonable financial evidence on the credit file to demonstrate an inability on the borrower's behalf to repay the full amount of the monies owing i.e. a significant level of debt overhang which cannot be reasonably demonstrated to be recoverable following implementation of a forbearance treatment and/or the execution of collateral.